Eric Reveno

-Eric Wendell Reveno (born March 12, 1966) is an American college basketball coach who is the men's associate head coach for the Stanford Cardinal of the Atlantic Coast Conference and was the former head men's basketball coach at Portland.
+Eric Wendell Reveno (born March 12, 1966) is an American college basketball coach who is the head men's basketball coach for Brown Bears of the Ivy League and was the former head men's basketball coach at Portland.
 He was named the West Coast Conference coach of the year for the 2008–09 season after a third-place finish in conference.

+Before joining the Bears, Reveno was the James C. Gaither Associate Head Men's Basketball Coach and General Manager at Stanford.

 Prior to Portland, Reveno was an assistant coach at Stanford University, where he played collegiately as a starting center.
 After graduating, Reveno played professionally for Nippon Mining in Japan from 1989 to 1993.
 Reveno was fired as Portland's head coach on March 15, 2016, after ten years and a 140–178 record.

 In May 2016, Reveno was hired as an assistant at Georgia Tech to be part of the staff for head coach Josh Pastner.
 At Georgia Tech he was credited with developing Ben Lammers into an All-ACC player and ACC Defensive Player of the Year.

 In April 2024, Reveno returned to Stanford as the James C. Gaither Associate Head Coach, and in June 2025 was named general manager of Stanford men's basketball.

+On July 24, 2026, Reveno was named the "Men's Basketball Head Coaching Chair" at Brown, becoming the 32nd head coach in program history.